What Condition Is My Folding Knife In

 1. Knives in this category must still be useable working knives.

 a.
-No more than 50% blade material loss.
+Blades have been heavily sharpened, but no more than 1/3 to 1/2 blade material loss.

 c.
-Blades may be much more difficult or even looser to open/close and there may be very little or no “snap” when closed.
+Blades may be much more difficult or even looser to open or close.

 d.
-Rust may be present, and a blade may have moderate pitting.
+Rust and tarnishing may be present, and a blade may have moderate pitting.

 e.
 You can still identify the maker by the tang stamp or shield even though there may be a lot of wear.